I’ve always gone on about how integral sun protection is as part of your anti-ageing arsenal.

-I recently came across a fascinating twin study all about ageing and which genetic and environmental factors have the biggest impact on perceived age.
-I wanted to know which features skin make you look old, and whether or not we can control them.
-What I learnt was very interesting…
+I recently came across a fascinating twin study all about ageing.
+It explores which genetic and environmental factors have the biggest impact on people’s perceived age.
+I wanted to know which features of your skin make you look older or younger, and whether or not they are things we can control.
+What I learnt proved my suspicions right...

-Lets look at the two skin issues created by sun damage that made women appear older:
+Let’s start off by looking at the two specific skin issues that are created by sun damage that made the women appear older: wrinkles and pigmentation.

 This study (and many others) states that “skin wrinkling is one of the main features indicative of the severity of sun-damage present in faces, predominantly when it appears alongside other features typical of sun-damage in exposed body sites”.
 In other words, you can tell how much sun someone has had simply by looking at the severity of their wrinkles.